marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 still expects the first and second ones, as determined by the lack of arguments for such positions.
 In q, this technique is known as *projection*.

-> Clearly, projection is somehow related to currification.
-In a way, q deploys
-> both the currified and non-currified versions of every function.
-In this
+> Q deploys both the currified and non-currified versions of every function.
+In
-> sense, `lim` can be invoked both as `lim[1;2;3]` and `lim[1][2][3]`.
-If we
+> this sense, `lim` can be invoked both as `lim[1;2;3]` and `lim[1][2][3]`.
+If
-> combine this currying notion with projection, the flexibility of function
+> we combine this currying notion with projection, the flexibility of function
 > invocacion becomes astonishing.
-To illustrate it, we show further alternatives
+To illustrate it, we show further
-> for the very same invocation:
+> alternatives for the very same invocation:
 > ```q
 > lim[1][2;3]
 > lim[;2;][1][3]